MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Set-WmiInstance.md

 - `-1`: Unchanged.
 - `0`: Default.
 - `1`: None.
 No authentication in performed.
 - `2`: Connect.
 Authentication is performed only when the client establishes a relationship with the application.
 - `3`: Call.
 Authentication is performed only at the start of each call when the application receives the request.
 - `4`: Packet.
-  Authentication is performed on all the data that is received from the client.
+Authentication is performed on all the data that's received from the client.
 - `5`: PacketIntegrity.
-  All the data that is transferred between the client and the application is authenticated and verified.
+All the data that's transferred between the client and the application is authenticated and verified.
 - `6`: PacketPrivacy.
 The properties of the other authentication levels are used, and all the data is encrypted.

 ```yaml
 Type: System.Management.AuthenticationLevel